-For the purpose of calculating the percent of non-Affiliates' System Impact Studies processed outside of the 60 day study completion deadlines, the Transmission Provider shall consider all System Impact Studies and Facilities Studies that it completed for non-Affiliates during the calendar quarter.
-The percentage should be calculated by dividing the number of those studies which are completed on time by the total number of completed studies.
+impact Studies processed outside of the 60 day study completion deadlines, the Transmission Provider shall consider all System Impact Studies that it completed for non-Affiliates during the calendar quarter.
+The sere completed on time by the total number of completed studies which are completed on time by the total number of completed studies.
+The Transmission Provider may provide an explanation in its notification filing to are completed studies.
+The Transmission Provider may provide an explanation in its notification filing to be calculated by dividing the number of those studies.
+The Transmission from meeting the 60 day study completed studies.
+The prevented it from meeting the 60 day study completion deadlines.